Last updated Dec. 29, 2017.

 If a surviving spouse of the deceased gets remarried in the time period between the death and the resolution of the wrongful death case, they do not necessarily lose out on their portion of the damages, though Ohio wrongful death law dictates that the court may consider such remarriage when determining the losses suffered by that former spouse.

-Time Limits for Wrongful Death Cases in Ohio
+Statute of Limitations for Wrongful Death Claims in Ohio

 The Ohio wrongful death statute also sets out a time restriction for filing this type of claim in civil court.
 The statute of limitations for a wrongful death claim in Ohio is two years from the date the victim died or from the date it was discovered that the death was wrongful.
 If a claim is filed beyond the two-year time period, the court will almost certainly grant a dismissal of the claim and family members will no longer have the right to seek financial recovery.